CharleRoger/Garden/Canon/Regions/Sunshore/Cadereu/Ran/Music/Nona.md

 Nona (*early:* /nɑːnɑ/, *Tottag:* /nonɐ/) was the traditional Ran style of music.
 The word especially referred to sung music, though did not exclude instrumental music, especially when played as accompaniment to song.
+Nona was typically performed by the [[tot|totyq]] and by wandering performers.
+The terms for the latter would typically depend on the instrument played, though it was almost always an accompaniment.

 # Scale and tuning